Skip to content

 Episode 11: Filling the Void – Giving Structure and Finish to Joel Gott’s 815 Cabernet Sauvignon

-by Heather Chang 12 Mar 2026
+12 Mar 2026

 Joel Gott has built a reputation for producing high-quality, food-friendly wines that consistently over-deliver.
 However, the very techniques used to create an easy-drinking profile can occasionally leave a wine feeling hollow, lacking the structural integrity one expects from a premium Cabernet.
-This is the precise challenge we encounter with the Joel Gott 815—a wine with a great opening act but no grand finale.
+This is the precise challenge we encounter with the Joel Gott 815 — a wine with a great opening act but no grand finale.

 In this episode, we will introduce ADVINTAGE® Red to demonstrate how it can fill this structural void, building the mid-palate and extending the finish to transform a good wine into a truly great one.